Hyarius/2D-Tactical-RPG-engine/README.md

 Setup :
 Download the .msi file, and use it.
 Launch TAAG from your desktop or your start menu.
+(Sometimes TAAG doesn't start with the proper graphical card.
+If you have any graphical problems, it's probably because of this.
+Right click on the exe and choose to launch it with your Nvidia card).
 ```

 ### MacOS